 Detail-oriented and highly organized personal assistant well-versed in providing seamless support to C-level executives, as well as independently performing administrative, appointment and travel scheduling, shopping, and event planning responsibilities with effortless efficiency seeks a personal assistant position with a top firm.

 - Able to process sensitive data and handle all correspondence and dictation with uncompromised integrity and confidentiality.

-- Can easily build rapport with clients, vendors, and project stakeholders both in person and in writing.
+- I can easily build rapport with clients, vendors, and project stakeholders both in person and in writing.

 - Able to leverage education in accounting to accurately balance books and perform budgeting and purchasing functions.

-- Always maintains a positive and consummately professional demeanor, with ability to instill the trust and engagement of others.
+- Always maintains a positive and consummately professional demeanor, with the ability to instill the trust and engagement of others.

 GLENGARRY INCORPORATED, Columbia, MO

 Personal Assistant to the President, September 2016-Present

-Provide comprehensive administrative and personal support to founder of boutique financial advising firm, with scope of responsibility that includes dictation, correspondence, office management, vendor relations, appointment scheduling, travel coordination, and event-planning functions.
+Provide comprehensive administrative and personal support to the founder of boutique financial advising firm, with a scope of responsibility that includes dictation, correspondence, office management, vendor relations, appointment scheduling, travel coordination, and event-planning functions.

 - Planned all details for highly successful client relations events including golf and tennis resort weekends, seminars on financial planning, and stockholder banquets.